jamulussoftware/jamuluswebsite/wiki/en/en-Software-Manual.md

 On Linux, use the JACK configuration tool to change the buffer size.

 The actual buffer delay has an influence on the connection status, the current upload rate and the overall delay.
-The lower the buffer size, the higher the probability of a red light in the status indicator (drop outs) and the higher the upload rate and the lower the overall delay.
+The lower the buffer size, the higher the probability of a red light in the status indicator (dropouts) and the higher the upload rate and the lower the overall delay.

 ![Buffer delay dependencies](https://user-images.githubusercontent.com/20726856/97361878-816a6680-18a0-11eb-8c1f-fbf956be4b81.png)